Tshobohwa/salomon-enoch-capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank to [tvmaze.com](https://www.tvmaze.com/) for provide us the API used in this project.
-And special thanks to Microvers team for provide us the API used to store likes and comments.
+We would like to thank [tvmaze.com](https://www.tvmaze.com/) for providing us with the API used in this project.
+And special thanks to the Microverse team for providing us with the API used to store likes and comments.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>